Treating Depression Without Medication Is Possible

 Depression is a mood disorder impacting over 280 million adults worldwide and is characterized by a persistent low mood, loss of interest in previously enjoyed activities, empty feelings, guilt, and other symptoms.
 Although depression is common, it can affect each individual differently.
 Several treatment methods exist to address depression, including talk therapy, medication, and lifestyle changes.

-For serious, severe, or persistent cases of depression, medication may be recommended as a treatment.
+For persistent or severe depression, medications like selective serotonin reuptake inhibitors (SSRIs) may be recommended as a treatment.
 However, due to side effects and personal reasons, many people prefer to manage their depressive symptoms without any medication.
 You can consider a few non-medical treatments and lifestyle changes if you're looking for support with your symptoms.

 Depression can make it difficult to get through the day